Electronic Fund Transfer Act

 The Electronic Fund Transfer Act was passed by the U.S. Congress in 1978 and signed by President Jimmy Carter, to establish the rights and liabilities of consumers as well as the responsibilities of all participants in electronic funds transfer activities.

-The act was implemented in Federal Reserve Board Regulation E.
+The act's provisions were implemented through Federal Reserve Board Regulation E.

 Rights of consumers

-The EFT Act recognizes their right to nominate the financial institution to which such payments are to be made.
+The EFT Act recognizes the right of consumers to choose the financial institution to which their payments are directed.

 The EFT Act also prohibits a creditor or lender from requiring a consumer to repay a loan or other credit by electronic fund transfer, except when there is an overdraft on checking plans.

 Financial institution liability

 The financial institution must give the customer notice of his liability in case the card is lost or stolen.
-This must include a phone number for reporting the loss and a description of its error resolution process.
+This notice must include a phone number for reporting card loss and a description of the financial institution's error resolution process.

-Limit to customer liability on loss or her of card
+Limit to customer liability on loss or theft of card

-If a customer reports to the financial institution that a card is missing before any transactions takes place, the cardholder is not held responsible for any transaction that takes place after the report of a missing/stolen card.
+If a customer promptly reports a missing or stolen card to the financial institution before any unauthorized transactions occur, the cardholder will not be held responsible for subsequent transactions.

 A customer can be liable for unauthorized withdrawals if their card is lost or stolen and they do not follow certain criteria: